sherifnada/sherifnada.com/public/your-company-shouldnt-be-for-everyone/index.md

 ---
-title: Your company shouldn't be for everyone
+title: Your company doesn't have to be for everyone
 description: And that's a good thing
 createdDate: 02/19/2024
 tags: